 Conflict often results from a misunderstanding by one or both parties of what Model A fiscal sponsorship is and isn’t.
 This misunderstanding can be amplified by a problematic fiscal sponsorship agreement that takes the form of a type of service agreement rather than an agreement in which the fiscal sponsor has agreed to host and operate a particular charitable program subject to the ultimate management and discretion of the fiscal sponsor’s board of directors.

 Conflict may also result from a misunderstanding of the “administrative fee” charged by the fiscal sponsor.
 This is an intraorganizational fee – meaning that the fiscal sponsor is charging the fee to one of its own restricted funds (the one associated with the project).
-The fee is not paid by the project leadership entity that entered into the fiscal sponsorship agreement.
+The fee is not paid by the project leadership entity that entered into the fiscal sponsorship agreement, and it is not separate earned revenue item for the fiscal sponsor.
 For more on this issue, please see Fiscal Sponsorship: Fees (Model A).

 Breach of Agreement